ectopic; pregnancy; tubal; tubes; fallopian; ovary; ovaries;

 SANDS SA (Inc)

 SANDS (SA) is a support group in South Australia for parents and their family whose baby has died through stillbirth, neonatal death, miscarriage, ectopic pregnancy and medically advised termination.

 Phone 1300 072 637 (24 hours)

-The SANDS website has information for bereaved parents and also for their relatives and friends.
-There is a book list and some stories written by bereaved parents.
+- The SANDS website has information for bereaved parents and also for their relatives and friends.

 There are SANDS groups in some other Australian states and information can be obtained from the SANDS Australia website

-Women's and Children's Hospital (South Australia) 'Ectopic pregnancy' 2011
+Women's and Children's Hospital (South Australia) pamphlet 'Ectopic pregnancy'

 The information on this site should not be used as an alternative to professional care.
 If you have a particular problem, see your doctor or midwife.